UltraMessaging/um_python/README.md

 A simple method of solving this problem is to define a callback class which decouples the callback that UM calls from the application callback function.
-This method was implmented for the receive event callback in the "lbmtst.py" test program.
+This method was implemented for the receive event callback in the "lbmtst.py" test program.

 # Troubleshooting